saklanipankaj/LLM-Project/README.md

 pip install -r requirements.txt
 ```

+## How to Run

+All code for this project is contained in the Jupyter notebook `python_notebook.ipynb`.

+**Steps to run:**

+1. Ensure you have configured your API key in the `.env` file (see API Key Configuration above)

+2. Open the notebook in VS Code:
+   - Open `python_notebook.ipynb` in VS Code
+   - Select a Python 3.13 kernel when prompted (click "Select Kernel" in the top-right corner)
+   - If no kernel appears, ensure you have Python 3.13 installed and the Jupyter extension enabled

+3. Execute the notebook cells sequentially:
+   - **Part 1 cells**: Document extraction and prompt engineering
+   - **Part 2 cells**: Tool calling and reasoning integration
+   - **Part 3 cells**: Multi-agent supervisor system

+4. Each part can be run independently by executing its respective cells

+**Note:** The notebook contains all implementations including document loaders, custom tools, agents, and the LangGraph workflow.

 ## Part 1: Document Extraction & Prompt Engineering with LangChain

 **Objective:** Load the PDF document into the LLM context window without RAG.